VirtuousWolf/Hello-GitHub/README.md

 # Hello-GitHub
 bgein to use github，hello！
-And now I will commit a change readme file to test the function
+And now I will commit a change of readme file to test the function